ngx-builders/ngx-pwa-offline/README.md

 ## Angular support

 This lib major version is aligned to the major version of Angular.
-Meaning for Angular 5 you need version 5, for Angular 6 you need version 6, and so on.
+Meaning for Angular 6 you need version 6, and so on.

+Angular 5 branch is now dropped, but you can still use it by doing:
+- `npm install @ngx-pwa/offline@5`
+- import `OfflineModule` in your `AppModule`

-As RxJS >= 5.5 is required, which is the minimum dependency since Angular 5 only, the lib don't support Angular 4 and below.
+As RxJS >= 5.5 is required, which is the minimum dependency since Angular 5 only, the lib doesn't support Angular 4 and below.

 This module supports [AoT pre-compiling](https://angular.io/guide/aot-compiler).